 Yale University School of Medicine, Department of Psychiatry (APA Accredited Program)

 - Health Disparities (Primary and Secondary HIV Prevention)

 - Community Based Research and Evaluation

 - Black Psychological Development and Mental Health

-- Williams, J.K., Wilton, L., Magnus, M., et al. (2015, in press).
-Overlapping risk factors for HIV among Black men who have sex with men in 6 US cities.
-American Journal of Public Health.
+- Williams, J.K., Wilton, L., Magnus, M., et al. (2015).
+Relation of childhood sexual abuse, intimate partner violence, and depression to risk factors for HIV among Black men who have sex with men in 6 US cities.
+American Journal of Public Health, 105, 2473-2481.

 - Irvin, R., Wilton, L., Scott, H., et al. (2014).
 A study of perceived racial discrimination in Black men who have sex with men (MSM) and its association with healthcare utilization and HIV testing.
 AIDS & Behavior, 18, 1272-1278.

 - Levy, M., Wilton, L., Phillips G. 2nd, et al. (2014).
 Understanding structural barriers to access of HIV prevention services among Black men who have sex with men (BMSM) in the United States.
 AIDS & Behavior, 18, 972-997.

 - American Psychological Association, Division 44, Distinguished Contribution to Ethnic Minority Issues, 2015